 Then I’m going to do the obbligato portion with the bells.

-Access my bell chart HERE.
+Access my bell chart at my Resource Library.
 If you’ve never used the handbells before, see how I to use them in primary HERE.
 Also, check out this demonstration video I did using this chart:

 Then as we pass the bells around the room, any time a child does not have a handbell, they will be answering the questions on the “Verse 1 – 4” pages on the document above.
 To help answer the questions, I’ll keep posting the words to each verse.